Toppedyk/student-workbook/src/reflections/wk5/quiz5.md

 ```
 <!-- enter you answer in the space below -->
 ```
+mongoose, mongoose
+mongoose
 ```
 **7.** What is middleware?
 <!-- enter you answer in the space below -->
 ```
+Middleware is software which lies between an operating system and the applications running on it. it handles all the errors
 ```
 **8.** The ______ pipeline delivers information from the client while the ______ pipeline returns it.
 Fill in the blanks.
 <!-- enter you answer in the space below -->